guidorice/devblog/src/pages/points-within-polygons/index.md

 1. Implement a points-in-polygons (PIP) spatial join in Rust.
 2. Compile it to WASM.
-3. Benchmark it's performance compared with a popular JavaScript library.
+3. Benchmark its performance compared with a popular JavaScript library.

 ## Dancing With The Borrow Checker